 5 MBA Courses to Expect as You Advance Your Education

 It's important to find the right program for your career goals, family life and personal learning style.
-Here are a few ways the Rasmussen College MBA program is designed to meet your needs.
+Here are a few ways the Rasmussen University MBA program is designed to meet your needs.

 Crafted for a digital economy

 Especially in the wake of COVID-19, it’s important to find a program that emphasizes digital literacy and business in the online age.
-At Rasmussen College, for example, digital economy concepts are woven into each course.
+At Rasmussen University, digital economy concepts are woven into each course.
 Not only will you use up-to-date software to complete your assignments and work on real-world projects, but you’ll learn how to use relevant technology for business communication and collaboration.

 Designed to develop crucial soft skills in business